first 10 saas customer

 Here's how.
 Every tactic below is something you can start today with zero budget.

-Your first 10 customers don't come from funnels, ad campaigns, or viral loops.
-They come from direct, personal effort.
+Your first 10 customers come from direct, personal effort, not from funnels, ad campaigns, or viral loops.
 You're not scaling anything yet.
-You're proving that real people will exchange money for what you built.
+You're proving that people will exchange money for what you built.
 That proof changes everything that comes after it.

 The dynamics of 0 to 10 are the opposite of 10 to 100.
 At 10 to 100, you're optimizing.
 At 0 to 10, you're searching.
 You need conversations, not conversions.
 Feedback, not data.
 One specific person saying "yes, I'll pay for this" is worth more than 10,000 landing page visitors who bounce.

 Most founders skip this stage.
 They jump straight to Product Hunt launches and Twitter threads and paid ads.
 Then they wonder why nothing works.
 It doesn't work because those are amplification channels.
 You can't amplify what doesn't exist yet.
 First, you need to find 10 people who care.
-Why You Are Stuck After Launch and What to Do Next
+If you're stuck after launch, this is where to start.

-Your first customers are currently posting about their problem in a community you can find in 15 minutes.
+Go where your target users are already posting about their problem.
 Reddit, Indie Hackers, niche Slack groups, Discord servers.
 They're not searching for your product.
 They're venting about the pain your product solves.

 Your Reddit profile bio should mention what you're working on and include your landing page link.
 Let them come to you.
 Pushing a link in a comment gets you banned.
 Being genuinely helpful gets you customers.

+Send 10 personal, specific messages to people who match your ideal customer profile.
 Direct outreach gets a bad reputation because most people do it terribly.
 They blast a generic message to 500 strangers.
 That's spam.
-Sending 10 personal, specific messages to people who match your ideal customer profile isn't spam.
+Sending 10 personal messages to people who match your ICP isn't spam.
 It's a conversation starter.

 Find 10 people on LinkedIn, Twitter/X, or in founder communities who match the exact profile of who your product is for.
 Look at their recent posts.
 Read what they're struggling with.
 Then send a message that references something specific they said and explains how you've been thinking about the same problem.